AnLoMinus/HacKingPro/Goals/README.md

 - **Specific**:
   - Your goals should be specific to you and clear to understand.
+  > - 1 Planning And Scooping
+  >   - Email
+  >   - IP
+  >   - Name
+  >   - Phone
+  > - 2 HacKhim by click With Menu Options
 - **Measurable**:
   - Think about how you will measure your goals and which measurements you will use.
 - **Achievable**: